indianahuey/indianahuey.github.io/index.md

 ### Project Goals

-1. Obtain/create a dataset for: a) OCR, b) parenthetical citation vs. remark, c) header vs. body
+1. Obtain/create a dataset for: OCR, parenthetical citation vs. remark, header vs. body
-2. Train a neural network to detect the above differences.
+2. Train a neural network to detect the above classes.
 3. Implement formatting for output documents.

 ### Challenges